Teal Pumpkins on Halloween and What They Mean

 What is a food allergy?

-The Food Allergy Research Education Network (FARE) estimates that every 3 minutes a patient is seen in the emergency room due to a reaction to food.
+The Food Allergy Research Education Network (FARE) estimates that every three minutes a patient is seen in the emergency room due to a reaction to food.
 A reaction is caused by an immune response to proteins that are normally harmless.
 These allergic reactions can range from minor to severe and can be life threatening.
 Typically, allergy symptoms will develop within a few minutes of consuming the food but can take up to two hours.
 Common signs and symptoms of food allergies are:

 - redness of the skin, especially around the mouth and eyes